The “Terrorist” Card

 Vision of Tomorrow

 After finding something small but popular to rally around, the cause needs a vision of tomorrow that speaks to people’s needs.
-This transition was notably illustrated in the Maldives when the local dictator was ousted.
+This transition was notably illustrated in the Maldives when the local dictator was ousted in 2008.

 Read more